AndroidModLoader/JPatch/README.md

 ### ***GTA:VC v1.09***
 **Planned/TODO (not ready or broken now)**
- - Corona sprites draw distance is 3 times bigger (not working???)
- - Static light shadows (from traffic lights, poles and more) draw distance is 3 times bigger (not working???)
  - The fog is back (the water shader is broken???)
  - Pushing vehicles on a high FPS (just doesnt work.)